arustamyansv/CarND-Vehicle-Detection/README.md

 [video1]: ./project_video_complete.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

 ### Images Processing

-####1.
-Images Augmentation
+#### 1. Images Augmentation
 The whole process starts from `model.py` file.
 This file contains data loading and model training.
 I first train classifier only using main dataset.
 However later on I tried and add Autti dataset to model.
 Code for Autti dataset extraction is in the file `autti_preprocess.py`.
 It run extraction of objects from autti images and rescaling them to 64x64 in advance.
 Taking everything except tracks.